One team. One goal. Clear proof of fit.

 A development workflow with clear boundaries, not a surveillance or performance-management tool

-Start the pilot conversation with a real cohort in mind.
+Start the pilot conversation with a real team in mind.

-If you already have a likely cohort or development context, that is enough to begin a useful discussion.
+If you already have a likely team or development context, that is enough to begin a useful discussion.